exonum/exonum-doc/src/get-started/first-java-service.md

 index with `String` keys and `Vehicle` values, named `vehicles`.
 The `ProofMap` ensures that the data is the same on each node in the network.
-We will expose our index through a factory method — a method that will create a new `ProofMap`.
-Use [`access.getProofMap`][access-get-proof-map] method to create the `vehicles` index:
+We will expose our index through a factory method — a method that provides access to the `ProofMap`.
+Use [`Access.getProofMap`][access-get-proof-map] method to access the `vehicles` index:

 [access-get-proof-map]: https://exonum.com/doc/api/java-binding/0.10.0/com/exonum/binding/core/storage/database/Access.html#getProofMap(com.exonum.binding.core.storage.indices.IndexAddress,com.exonum.binding.common.serialization.Serializer,com.exonum.binding.common.serialization.Serializer)